fabriziomerlo/fabriziomerlo/README.md

 # :wave: Hi, I’m Fabrizio Merlo

-## 🎓 Data Engineer Intern at Amazon | 💻 Data Scientist Enthusiast
+## 🎓 Data Engineer at Amazon | 💻 Data Scientist Enthusiast

 Welcome to my GitHub profile!
 I have been passionate about computers and programming since childhood, and my interest in the field further intensified during my university courses where I was introduced to the world of data.
 I'm always looking for new challenges to increase my cultural background and improve my experience in the field.